tari-project/tari/RFC/src/RFC-0110_BaseNodes.md

 * the sum of all excesses is a valid public key.
 This proves that:
    $$ \Sigma \left( \mathrm{inputs} - \mathrm{outputs} - \mathrm{fees} \right) = 0$$

 `Rejected` blocks are dropped silently.

+Base Nodes are not obliged to accept connections from any peer node on the network.
+In particular:

-Base Nodes MAY ban peers that consistently pass on bad blocks and add them to a blacklist.
+* Base Nodes MAY refuse connections from peers that have been added to a blacklist.
+* Base Nodes MAY be configured to exclusively connect to a given set of peer nodes.

 `Validated` blocks are
 * added to the [blockchain].